-The new iPhone SE is an exciting phone in a lot of ways, offering a compact 4.7-inch screen (ideal for those who don’t want a big phone), top-end power, a great single-lens camera, and coming in at what’s by Apple’s standards a very low price.
+The iPhone SE is an exciting phone in a lot of ways, offering a compact 4.7-inch screen (ideal for those who don’t want a big phone), top-end power, a great single-lens camera, and coming in at what’s by Apple’s standards a very low price.
 So there’s a lot to recommend about it.

-But with 5G networks rapidly growing across the UK, you might understandably be wondering if the new iPhone SE supports them, and we’ve got the answer.
+But with 5G networks rapidly growing across the UK, you might understandably be wondering if the iPhone SE supports them, and we’ve got the answer.

-Does the new iPhone SE support 5G?
+Does the iPhone SE support 5G?

 Do any iPhones have 5G?

-When will Apple launch a 5G iPhone?
+When will Apple launch a 5G-compatible iPhone SE?

 The iPhone SE 2020 was one of Apple's most popular devices of the year.
 Global research company Omdia revealed it was the second most-shipped device of 2020, behind the iPhone 11.